 Give me Christ's mediatorial work, this relationship to him, married to him; give me this regal crown to reign over all, and Christ as the Captain of my salvation, I am then in a position that the Judge can justify, because I am in a position of reconciliation to God, love to God, justification before God, by the work of Jesus Christ.
-You will find the church in olden times recognize this great truth.
-"Look upon Zion, the city of our solemnities; your eyes shall see Jerusalem," not the earthly, but the heavenly, "a quiet habitation, a tabernacle that shall not be taken down; not one of the stakes thereof shall ever be removed, neither shall any of the cords thereof be broken.
-But there the glorious Lord will be unto us a place of broad rivers and streams; where in shall no galley with oars;" (slave ships) come cruising along the streams of free will, duty faith, and Popery, but cannot get into these streams.
-Notice the response; "For the Lord is our judge, the Lord is our lawgiver, the Lord is our king; he will save us.
-Your tackling's are loosened; they could not well strengthen their mast," their governmental mast; they could not spread their ceremonial sail, in spite of all they did, "then is the prey of a great spoil divided; the lame take the prey.
-And the inhabitants shall not say, I am sick, the people that dwell therein shall be forgiven their iniquity."
+You will find the church in olden times recognized this great truth.
+'Look upon Zion, the city of our solemnities; thine eyes shall see Jerusalem,' not the earthly, but the heavenly, 'a quiet habitation, a tabernacle that shall not be taken down; not one of the stakes thereof shall ever be removed, neither shall any of the cords thereof be broken. the glorious Lord will be unto us a place of broad rivers and streams; wherein shall go no galley with oars;' (slave ships) come cruising along the streams of free will, duty faith, and Popery, but cannot get into these streams.
+Mark the response; 'For the Lord is our judge, the Lord is our lawgiver, the Lord is our king; he will save us.
+Thy tacklings are loosed; they could not well strengthen their mast,' their governmental mast; they could not spread their ceremonial sail, in spite of all they did, 'then is the prey of a great spoil divided; the lame take the prey.
+And the inhabitant shall not say, I am sick, the people that dwell therein shall be forgiven their iniquity.'